Sedition law should not be struck down but guidelines needed to prevent its misuse, Centre tells SC

 “For a matter of importance like this, would it be fair if the stand of central government is not on record,” Solicitor General of India Tushar Mehta said, according to Bar and Bench.
 “Consultation with competent authority is needed.
 We are only seeking a week.”

-A bench led by Chief Justice NV Ramana and Justices Surya Kant and Hima Kohli allowed the Centre to file the affidavit by May 9 and posted the matter for hearing at 2 pm on May 10.
+A bench led by Chief Justice NV Ramana and Justices Surya Kant and Hima Kohli allowed the Centre to file the affidavit by May 9 and posted the matter for hearing on May 10 at 2 pm.

 The court also said that it will first decide whether a larger bench was needed to look into the case as the petitioners have also challenged the Kedar Nath Singh versus State of Bihar verdict, which was delivered by a five-judge bench.